Introduction

 For example, begin with how they will profit from having you as an employee.

-A CareerBuilder survey in 2014 showed that hiring managers generally spend thirty seconds or less reviewing a resume.
+A CareerBuilder survey showed that hiring managers generally spend thirty seconds or less reviewing a resume.

 It is, therefore, essential that your resume sets you apart from the get-go.